 Wahoo’s Fish Tacos – 10931 Los Alamitos Blvd – (opened in August 2018 – )

 Shell Station – after this was renovated around 2002 there was a mini-mart Taco Bell location in here.
-Now it’s just the mini-0mart.
+Now it’s just the mini-mart.

 Los Alamitos Plaza (old Laurel School site)

-Technically, the Plaza is just one of three different parcels of the old Laurel School site.
-The Plaza technically excludes the other two parcels — the old Bob’s Big Boys (current Shoe City) building site and the Starbucks/Sherwin-Williams building.
+Technically, the Plaza is just one of three different parcels of the old Laurel School site — and which for some silly legal reason, could not be sold as a single unit.
+The Plaza technically excludes the other two parcels — the old Bob’s Big Boy (current Shoe City) building site and the Starbucks/Sherwin-Williams building.
 All the stores in the Plaza have a 10900 address, but different suite numbers.

 Creative Cakery – 10900 Los Alamitos Blvd. #101 – Lynda Carraway opened this around 1998 and ran it or about five years.